kimtore/pms/doc/manpage.md

 centered
 :   The cursor is always in the middle of the window, except when it is near the top or bottom of the list.
 The spellings *center*, *centre*, and *centred* are also accepted.

-relative
-:   The position of the cursor in the confines of the window is proportional to the position of the visible songs relative to the whole song list.
-Try it out to get a better idea of how it works.

 # FILES

 * /etc/xdg/pms/rc